nuitrcs/examplejobs/python/readme.md

+## Examples

+* commandline\_arguments has an example of submitting a Python script with values you set at the command line or in the submission script
+* lots\_of\_jobs has an example of using the same Python script with many different parameter combinations

+## Installing Packages

 When running Python jobs on Quest, you need to install the packages first before importing them in your scripts.
 You can do this from a Quest login node.

 Load the version of Python you want to use: